Motivations and Inspiration for the Creation of Mezzacello

 A New Paradigm

 This was not covered by insurance, don’t get me started on insurance.
-I quickly burned through my savings just paying for the privilege to eat.
-Cheap food was not an option.
+I quickly burned through my savings just paying for the privilege to eat, well to get nutrients to stay alive.
+Cheap fast food was not an option.

 During those two years I also had to deal with the hole in my neck where my saliva drained.
 Yeah, you can’t stop saliva - it’s automatic.
 I wore Kotex pads taped to my neck (I called them “Throat-Texes”) many thanks to the many women that made donations of boxes of Kotex pads.